-Vicky Kaushal Steps into Style as the New Face of Campus Activewear for Unstoppable Style and Comfort
+Vicky Kaushal Steps Into Style As The New Face Of Campus Activewear For Unstoppable Style And Comfort

-(MENAFN- Adfactors PR) Bengaluru, 25th September 2024: Campus Activewear Ltd, one of India's leading sports and athleisure footwear brands, is proud to announce Bollywood sensation Vicky Kaushal as their new brand ambassador.
-This collaboration represents a seamless union of Vicky’s distinct style and persona with Campus Activewear’s commitment to empowering self-expression through trend-setting, comfortable, and fashion-forward footwear.
+Campus Activewear Ltd. , one of India's leading sports and athleisure footwear brands, is proud to announce bollywood sensation Vicky Kaushal as their new brand ambassador.
+This collaboration represents a seamless union of Vicky's distinct style and persona with Campus Activewear's commitment to empowering self-expression through trend-setting, comfortable, and fashion-forward footwear.

 Vicky Kaushal, known for redefining the norm and making unconventional choices, mirrors the spirit of today's youth, who are forging their own paths while staying true to their identity, values, and aspirations.
 His effortless style embodies confidence and a fashion-forward attitude that resonates deeply with the bold, expressive choices of today's generation.